web analytics

 Possibly more later, after I’ve finished sounding my barbaric yawp & had some clear ideas about an actually intelligent reaction.

-2 comments on “On work & its suckness”
+2 responses to “On work & its suckness”

 1. In that spirit, a friend of mine recently sent me this article about how obsessed we are with shoe-horning everyone into “the economy” as if there can only be one type, and at the same time, bringing the force of law down on people who dare to step outside it.